 Mobile data is the most expensive thing about running a phone these days.
 Data has replaced calls and texts as mobile networks’ main revenue source.
+You can still get some very good SIM-only deals, providing you buy your phone outright – although a lot of people cannot actually do this.

 Most things these days are done over mobile data – 4G – or WiFi networks inside apps like iMessage, WhatsApp, and Facebook Messenger.
 Basically, we use A LOT of mobile data these days.